ilovemariobro/radicwl/README.md

 ### Hi there! :wave:

-I'm a 15 year old aspiring medical student who also enjoys computer science.
+I'm a 15 year old aspiring nursing student who also enjoys computer science.

 ### You can reach me here: